lightning/bolts/02-peer-protocol.md

     - MUST always recognize the `alias` as a `short_channel_id` for incoming HTLCs to this channel.
     - if `channel_type` has `option_scid_alias` set:
       - MUST NOT allow incoming HTLCs to this channel using the real `short_channel_id`
-    - MAY send multiple `funding_locked` messages to the same peer with different `alias` values.
+    - MAY send multiple `channel_ready` messages to the same peer with different `alias` values.
   - otherwise:
     - MUST wait until the funding transaction has reached `minimum_depth` before sending this message.